01100100/kreuzungen/README.md

 The site uses [Umami](https://umami.is/) for privacy-focused analytics.

-A instance is hosted on [fly.io](https://fly.io).
-The configuration is defined in the `[https://github.com/01100100/analytics](https://github.com/01100100/analytics)` repo.
+An instance is hosted on [fly.io](https://fly.io).
+The configuration is defined in the [analytics](https://github.com/01100100/analytics) repository.

 A DNS record is set up such that the `stats.kreuzungen.world` subdomain points to the Umami instance.

-The analytics script is available at [https://stats.kreuzungen.world/script.js](https://stats.kreuzungen.world/script.js), which is downloaded and stored in this repo in `src/assets/analytics.js`.
-Webpack is configured to include this script in the build.
+The analytics script is available at [https://stats.kreuzungen.world/script.js](https://stats.kreuzungen.world/script.js), which is downloaded and stored in this repository in `src/assets/analytics.js`.

+Webpack is configured to include the analytics script in the build and it is used in the `index.html` file.

 To update the script, run the following command: